About 80% of physicians are married, according to a recent online survey, and these doctors often marry other doctors or other health professionals.

 Two-physician families often face more of a juggling act than one-physician families, but generally succeed due to an increased understanding of their struggles and maintaining open communication.
 Some physicians report that they enjoy having a companion who shares their perspective and passion for medicine.

-“As doctors, your lives are so incredibly busy that it’s hard to meet people outside medicine and when you do, it’s hard to explain why you really need to work on Christmas or go in at 2 a.m. for a delivery,” said AMA member Kavita Shah Arora, MD, an ob-gyn at Case Western Reserve University’s MetroHealth Medical Center in Cleveland.
+“As doctors, your lives are so incredibly busy that it’s hard to meet people outside medicine and when you do, it’s hard to explain why you really need to work on Christmas or go in at 2 a.m. for a delivery,” said Dr. Kavita Shah Arora, an ob-gyn at Case Western Reserve University’s MetroHealth Medical Center in Cleveland.

-“When you’re with someone in medicine, you have that shared language and experience,” said Dr. Arora who married a urology resident.
+“When you’re with someone in medicine, you have that shared language and experience,” said Dr. Arora.
 “You share the same set of values when it comes to helping others and sometimes needing to put your responsibility as a physician above your relationship’s needs.”

 Challenges for physicians to consider